Rheumatoid Arthritis and Genetics: Is it Hereditary?

 • Role of Other Immune System Maladies – It is thought by some researchers that the genes responsible for the development of RA will in time be shown to also play a role in other autoimmune diseases like type 1 diabetes, although it is still too early in the research process to pinpoint specific genes.

-Genetic research holds perhaps the best chance at finally unravelling the puzzle of rheumatoid arthritis but there are many people who have questions as to why governments around the world would spend so much time and energy focusing on the seemingly remote possibility that we’ll find an RA gene and why they don’t spend more money instead on developing more effective and affordable everyday treatments.
+Genetic research holds perhaps the best chance at finally unraveling the puzzle of rheumatoid arthritis but many people have questions as to why governments around the world would spend so much time and energy focusing on the seemingly remote possibility that we’ll find an RA gene and why they don’t spend more money instead on developing more effective and affordable everyday treatments.

 The fact is the potential benefits of genetic research into rheumatoid arthritis could revolutionize our entire understanding and approach to the disease.
 Some of the potential benefits include: